-It might come as a surprise for artists and facing the pressure of a looming deadline, but a recent study has found that the process of making art can reduce a person’s stress levels.
+It might come as a surprise for artists and creative directors facing the pressure of a looming deadline, but a recent study has found that the process of making art can reduce a person’s stress levels.
 On top of that, it also turns out that those with zero artistic talent can benefit from picking up a pencil or paintbrush and getting creative.

 While it isn’t a 100% success rate, the study certainly suggests an interesting link between art and relaxation.
 After the study each participant provided a written response, with many indicating that they would like to make more art in the future.
 So even if you’re not particularly artistic, why not try creating something?
 You’ve got nothing to lose, except your stress.